harpocrates/language-rust/README.md

   * a bug in `rustc`
   * that there is a newer version of `rustc` which made a breaking change to this syntax

 For the pretty-printer, bugs are a bit tougher to list exhaustively.
-As a function of the parser, we can say that `parse . pretty == id`.
-Anything violating that is a bug.
 Suggestions for better layout algorithms are most welcome!

 [0]: https://www.rust-lang.org/en-US/